Bolt-on*

 The OEM clutch.

-In the previous entry, I touched on how TTV designs most of their flywheels to work with OEM clutches.
+In the previous entry, I touched on how the OE+ flywheels are designed to work with OEM clutches whereas most companies impose their package of clutch & aluminum flywheel

 Here's why: it comes standard with a dual disc design.
 It's extremely tolerant to power.

+Ensure the transmission the SMG3 has the required the transmission level before proceeding with software adaptations.
 I do not go into the specifications on the bleeding and adaptations reset process here.
 I highly recommend you get this done by professionals with experience.

 Up next: I finally get to drive it.